 Why Is My Lentil Loaf Mushy?

-Too much moisture is most likely the culprit, creating a mushy lentil loaf.
+If you find your lentil loaf is mushy, too much moisture is most likely the culprit, creating a mushy lentil loaf.
 To combat this, when cooking the lentils, be sure to cook down the water all the way.
 There should be no more than 1 tablespoon water (and it’s ok if there is none).
 If using canned lentils, omit the flax egg (there’s plenty of moisture in canned lentils, even after draining).

 If you try this vegetable lentil loaf recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print